 We've worked hard to deliver a great Windows Mixed Reality experience, but we're still tracking some known issues.
-If you find others, please Give us feedback.
+If you find others, give us feedback.

 Desktop app in the Windows Mixed Reality home

-- Snipping Tool does not work in Desktop app.
+- Snipping Tool doesn't work in Desktop app.

-- Desktop app does not persist setting on re-launch.
+- Desktop app doesn't persist setting on relaunch.

 - If you're using Mixed Reality Portal preview on your desktop, when opening the Desktop app in the Windows Mixed Reality home, you may notice the infinite mirror effect.

-- Running the Desktop app may cause performance issues on non-Ultra Windows Mixed Reality PCs; it is not recommended.
+- Running the Desktop app may cause performance issues on non-Ultra Windows Mixed Reality PCs; it isn't recommended.